cdeciampa/bg3se-macos/README.md

 # MacOS Version of Norbyte's Baldur's Gate 3 Script Extender

-This is a MacOS adapdation of Norbyte's BG3SE and is **only** for MacOS, not Linux or Windows.
-Original Windows version here: [Norbyte's BG3SE](https://github.com/Norbyte/bg3se/releases).
+This is a MacOS adapdation of [Norbyte's BG3SE for Windows](https://github.com/Norbyte/bg3se/releases) and is **only** for MacOS, not Linux or Windows.

 ### Build Instructions